milosgajdos/orbnet/README.md

 ## HOWTO

 Once the binaries have been built you can explore the available command line options using the familiar `-help` switch.
 The below will demonstrate the basic usage of all project utilities.

 ### Prerequisites

+> [!IMPORTANT]
-Before you proceed furhter you must obtain a `GitHub` [API token](https://github.com/settings/tokens).
-Once you've got the token you must export it via an environment variable called `GITHUB_TOKEN` which is then automatically read by the project utilities.
+> Before you proceed furhter you must obtain a `GitHub` [API token](https://github.com/settings/tokens).
+Once you've got the token you must export it
+> via an environment variable called `GITHUB_TOKEN` which is then automatically read by the project utilities.

 Optionally, I'd recommend installing [GraphViz](https://graphviz.org/) toolkit that helps exploring the results visually.

-### dumper: dump GitHub stars data
+### dumper: dump starred GitHub repos

 As described earlier, `dumper` "scrapes" `GitHub` API stars data and dumps them into `JSON` blobs.
 The data are dumped into standard output by default, but you can also store them in a directory of your choice by passing the path to the output directory via `-outdir` command line switch.

+> [!NOTE]
+> You can tune the number of API scrapers.
+By default only a single worker is spawned.
+> See the output of `-help` for more info.

 ```shell
 ./dumper -user milosgajdos